uwitzig/tutorial-kafka-and-functions-on-ibm-cloud/README.md

-# tutorial-kafka-and-functions-on-ibm-cloud

-Overview

 <h1 align="center" style="border-bottom: none;">:rocket: IBM Cloud Tutorial: Kafka and functions</h1>

-<h3 align="center">In this hands-on tutorial you will create an IBM Event Streams Service on the IBM Cloud amd run the sample application to produce events on the topic "kafka-python-console-sample-topic".
-Using IBM functions you create a trigger that invokes the write function every time an event arrives in the topic "kafka-python-console-sample-topic". </h3>
+In this hands-on tutorial you will create an IBM Event Streams Service on the IBM Cloud and run the sample application to produce events on the topic "kafka-python-console-sample-topic".
+Using IBM functions you create a trigger that invokes the write function every time an event arrives in the topic "kafka-python-console-sample-topic".

-## Overview
+## Tutorial Overview

 ![Overview](./Kafka-Functions-Tutorial.png)